Information about the DVLA number plates. CarReg have a massive choice.

 This stock mainly includes Current and Prefix plates.
-You can browse and buy directly from DVLA stock using our Make Your Own Number Plate service.
+You can browse and buy unissued DVLA Govenment stock using our Make Your Own Number Plate service.
+We also provide acrylic plates and an easy transfer service.

-Since then DVLA have played a major role within the personalised registrations industry releasing millions of new DVLA number plates into the UK vehicle registrations system.
+Since then DVLA have played an enormous role within the personalised registrations industry releasing millions of new DVLA number plates into the UK vehicle registrations system every year.
+It was reported in the media that DVLA have raised over £2.5 Billion for the Treasury over the last 30 years.
+DVLA had a record year in 2017 raising over £111m

-The next DVLA number plates auction will be held on The Casa Hotel, Chesterfield, S41 7JB on 13th-15th February 2019.
+The next DVLA number plates auction will be held on The Vale Resort, Hensol, CF72 8JY on 17th-19th July 2019.
 Find more DVLA Auction information here.

 There are now two different formats of DVLA registration, “Prefix” style which are of the A12 ABC format and the “Current” style which are of the AB** ABC format.